Taiwan says China blocked agreement with BioNTech on COVID-19 shooting | ExBulletin

 Taiwan says China blocked agreement with BioNTech on COVID-19 shooting

-Taiwan directly accused China for the first time on Wednesday of blocking an agreement with Germany BioNTech SE (22UAy.DE) on COVID-19 vaccines, in an escalating war of words after Beijing offered shooting on the island through a Chinese company.
+TAIPEI (Reuters) – Taiwan directly accused China for the first time on Wednesday of blocking a deal with Germans BioNTech SE for COVID-19 vaccines, in an escalating war of words after Beijing offered shooting on the island through a Chinese company.

-Taiwan has millions of doses of custom vaccines, from AstraZeneca Plc (AZN.L) and Moderna Inc (MRNA.O), but has received just over 700,000 to date, and has been able to vaccinate only about 1% of its population as cases increase.
+Taiwan has millions of custom shots, from AstraZeneca Plc and Moderna Inc., but has received just over 700,000 so far, and has been able to vaccinate only about 1% of its population when cases increase.

 China claims Taiwan as its territory and often puts pressure on countries and firms to cut their ties with the island.

-In comments at a meeting of the Progressive Democratic Party in Taiwan, President Tsai Ing-wen said the shooting orders for AstraZeneca and Moderna were reserved “normally”.
+In comments at a meeting of Taiwan’s ruling Progressive Democratic Party, President Tsai Ing-wen said orders for the AstraZeneca and Moderna photos had been booked smoothly.

+Taiwan, which has a population of more than 23 million people, had purchased nearly 30 million shots, Tsai said, without giving details.

-BioNTech declined to comment on Tsai’s remarks, but added “we are in favor of a global supply of vaccines”.
+BioNTech declined to comment on Tsais’ remarks, but added that we are in favor of a global supply of vaccines.

 China has denied trying to block vaccines for Taiwan and has offered to provide them on the island itself as a gesture of goodwill.

-Shanghai Fosun Pharmaceutical Group Co.
-Ltd. of China (600196.SS) said on Saturday that it was ready to supply Taiwan with BioNTech COVID-19 vaccines.
-Read more
+Chinas Shanghai Fosun Pharmaceutical Group Co.
+Ltd. said on Saturday it was ready to supply Taiwan with BioNTech COVID-19 vaccines.

-Fosun signed an agreement with BioNTech to develop and commercialize exclusively COVID-19 vaccine products developed using BioNTech mRNA technology in mainland China, Hong Kong, Macau and Taiwan.
+Fosun signed an agreement with BioNTech to develop and commercialize exclusively COVID-19 vaccine products developed using BioNTechs mRNA technology in mainland China, Hong Kong, Macau and Taiwan.

 But Tsai said the island would only buy directly from the original manufacturers, or discuss purchases with them through the global COVAX vaccine distribution scheme.